If you are looking for a Nara Day Trip Itinerary from Osaka or Kyoto, then you have come to the right place!

 Nara Deer Park

-This park is probably the number 1 reason why visitors want to go to Nara.
-Home to hundreds of tame deer roaming freely around the city, Nara Deer Park holds a sacred status because according to local folklore, the wild deer were messengers of the gods.
+This park is probably the number one reason why visitors want to go to Nara.
+Home to hundreds of deer roaming freely around the city, Nara Deer Park holds a sacred status.
+According to local folklore, the wild deer were messengers of the gods.

-If your travel date happens to be in December, then you are lucky to witness the winter activity known as Shikayose.
-Held at around 10:00 AM, a French horn player summons the wild deer to be fed with an acorn.
+If you’re traveling in December, then you are lucky to witness the winter activity known as Shikayose.
+Held at around 10:00 AM, a French horn player summons the wild deer to be fed with acorns.
 Hundreds of wild deer gather around the man waiting to be fed.
 We weren’t able to see but I bet this would really be an amazing sight!

 Todaiji Temple